anjanpoudel/Genetic_Algorithm/README.md

  To run this program run the build.bash file.

  # CHALLANGES FACED
- Implimenting new concept for the first time was bost exciting and challanging.
+ Implimenting new concept for the first time was both exciting and challanging.
 Converting Concept to Code was little challange.

+ # ScreenShot